Mesi21/Manage_Your_Project/README.md

 - Rails
 - Ruby

-* System dependencies:
-- gems:

 ## Contributors

 - Emese Molnar [@Mesi21](https://github.com/Mesi21)

-### If you like this project don't forgot to support it by giving a :star:
+### If you like this project don't forget to support it by giving a :star: